Procurement Project Colocation

 Project considerations

-There is a desire to motivate vendors to provide a sustainable and environmentally friendly housing service while maintaining cost-effectiveness and security as required by the national e-infrastructure.
-The project may favour the services that either uses less energy for heat removal from the infrastructure, sell the surplus heat for lower cost of service, or reuse the heat for societal benefits in enabling new business or innovation opportunities.
+The project may favour the services that either use less energy for heat removal from the infrastructure, sell the surplus heat for a lower cost of service, or reuse the heat for societal benefits in enabling new business or innovation opportunities.
 How these considerations are weighted will be suggested by the project group in the offer selection matrix, according to directions provided by the Sigma2 board, and with weights according to the importance of the considerations, finally approved by the Sigma2 board.

-Frequently asked questions (FAQ)
+Frequently asked questions

-A: No, so far there is only new systems that will be installed at a new location.
+A: No, so far there is only new systems that will be installed at a new location,.

 A: Yes, HPC and NIRD will be traditionally procurements through Doffin.
 Colocation will not be through Doffin but by invitation.